lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 # Additional Parameters for Web Linking # {#sec-parameters-web-linking}

-Building on what is defined and prescribed in {{Section 6 of I-D.ietf-core-oscore-edhoc}}, this section defines additional parameters for web linking {{RFC8288}}, which can be used to obtain relevant pieces of information from the EDHOC application profile associated with an EDHOC resource.
+Building on what is defined and prescribed in {{Section 6 of RFC9668}}, this section defines additional parameters for web linking {{RFC8288}}, which can be used to obtain relevant pieces of information from the EDHOC application profile associated with an EDHOC resource.

 These parameters can be optionally specified as target attributes with the same name in a link with resource type "core.edhoc" (see {{Section 10.10 of RFC9528}}) targeting an EDHOC resource, or as filter criteria in a discovery request from a client.